Published by:Saga Press

 When their investigations lead them to the discovery of a secret society of immoral and power-crazed scientists, the horrors of their past return.
 Now it is up to the monsters to finally triumph over the monstrous.

-I loved the overall feeling of the story Gothic and a little dark without being too scary.
+I loved the overall feeling of the story.
+Gothic and a bit dark without being too scary.
 Very Penny dreadful like.

 6/29: In Wonderland – Q&A